 Mealybugs occur in two different forms depending on their sex: female adults are wingless soft, oval, flat-bodied insects covered with a white, powdery wax (hence the name ‘mealy bug’), while males are winged wasp-like flying insects as adults.
 The most common species in the greenhouse is the citrus mealybug, Planococcus citri.

-Spider mites are tiny arachnids (not insects) measuring about 0.5mm long with an oval shaped body which varies in colour from greenish-yellow, to virtually transparent, brown, and red-orange with two dark spots visible on either side of the abdomen.
+Red spider mites (RSM, Tetrachys urticae) also known as Two-Spotted mites, are tiny arachnids establish on crop plants, causing characteristic damage to leaves.
+Adults and juveniles feed on the underside of leaves, sucking out the cell contents resulting in chlorotic spots on the upper leaf surface.
+The mites measuring about 0.5mm long with an oval-shaped body that varies in colour from greenish-yellow, to virtually transparent, brown, and red-orange with two dark spots visible on either side of the abdomen.
 The life cycle involves five developmental stages: egg, larva, two nymphal stages, and adult.
 Immatures resemble adults (except they are much smaller and lighter in colour), and the newly hatched larvae have only six legs.

 Adult thrips are tiny (1-2mm long) slender insects with fringed wings.
 Immatures are similarly shaped with a long, narrow abdomen but lack wings.
 Most thrips range in colour from translucent white or yellowish to dark brown or blackish, depending on the species and life stage.